Amundsen Sea: Embayment

-A study in October 2004 suggested that because the ice in the Amundsen Sea had been melting rapidly and riven with cracks, the offshore ice shelf was set to collapse "within five years".
+A 2004 study suggested that because the ice in the Amundsen Sea had been melting rapidly and was riven with cracks, the offshore ice shelf was set to collapse "within five years".
 The study projected a sea level rise of 1.3 m from the West Antarctic Ice Sheet if all the sea ice in the Amundsen Sea melted.

 Measurements made by the British Antarctic Survey in 2005 showed that the ice discharge rate into the Amundsen Sea embayment was about 250 km3 per year.
-Assuming a steady rate of discharge, this alone is sufficient to raise global sea levels by 0.2 mm per year.
+Assuming a steady rate of discharge, this alone was sufficient to raise global sea levels by 0.2 mm per year.

-A subglacial volcano has also been detected in the area, just north of the Pine Island Glacier near the Hudson Mountains.
-It last erupted approximately 2,200 years ago, indicated by widespread ash deposits within the ice, in what was the largest known eruption in Antarctica within the past 10 millennia.
-Volcanic activity in the region may be contributing to the observed increase of glacial flow, although currently the most popular theory amongst the scientists studying this area is that the flow has increased due to warming ocean water.
-This water has warmed due to an upwelling of deep ocean water which is due to variations in pressure systems, which could have been affected by global warming.
+A subglacial volcano was detected just north of the Pine Island Glacier near the Hudson Mountains.
+It last erupted approximately 2,200 years ago, indicated by widespread ash deposits within the ice, in what was the largest known eruption in Antarctica within the prior 10 millennia.
+Volcanic activity may be contributing to the observed increase of glacial flow, although the most popular theory is that the flow has increased due to warming ocean water.
+This water has warmed due to an upwelling of deep ocean water due to variations in pressure systems, which could have been affected by global warming.

-In January 2010, a modelling study suggested that the "tipping point" for Pine Island Glacier may have been passed in 1996, with a retreat of 200 km possible by 2100, producing a corresponding 24 cm of sea level rise, although it was suggested that these estimates for timespan were conservative.
-However, the modelling study also states that "Given the complex, three-dimensional nature of the real Pine Island glacier ... it should be clear that the [...] model is a very crude representation of reality."
+In January 2010, a modelling study suggested that the "tipping point" for Pine Island Glacier may have been passed in 1996, with a retreat of 200 km possible by 2100, producing a corresponding 24 cm of sea level rise.
+It was suggested that these estimates were conservative.
+The modelling study also stated that "Given the complex, three-dimensional nature of the real Pine Island glacier ... it should be clear that the [...] model is a very crude representation of reality."

+A 2023 study estimated that the area lost 3.3 trillion tons of ice between 1996 and 2021, raising sea levels by 9 millimeters.